SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## Metacharacters & escapes

-A metacharacter is a character that has a special meaning to a computer program, such as a shell interpreter or a regular expression (regex) engine.
+A metacharacter is a character that has a special meaning to a computer program, such as a interpreter/compiler or a regular expression (regex) engine.
+A reserved character is a character that cannot be used in a certain context because it is a metacharacter and thus must be replaced with an escape sequence or a different character, or not used entirely.

 An escape character is a metacharacter that invokes an alternative interpretation of the following character(s) An escape sequence is the combination of an escape character and the subsequent characters that has a specific meaning.
+Weirdly, an escape sequence (but not an escape character) is sometimes called a character escape.
 In C, \ acts as a/the escape character, with many programming languages having copied this, this includes latex, at least for basic things such as % and &.
 C pioneered a set of escape sequences starting with the escape character \ and certan chars/sequences afterwards, which have been widely adopted.
 In HTML, & acts as a/the escape character.